School of Nursing Student Handbook

 - School of Nursing Confidentiality Policy

 The School of Nursing policy related to student complaints and grievances mirrors the University policy.
-As noted in the Faculty Handbook 2018 (Chapter 5: Faculty, Discipline, Grievance and Appeal Procedure), disputes “will arise occasionally in the faculty-student relationship and should be clarified at the earliest possible time and at the level closest to the locus of the complaint.
+As noted in the Faculty Handbook 2018 (Chapter 2: Faculty Rights and Responsibilities), disputes “will arise occasionally in the faculty-student relationship and should be clarified at the earliest possible time and at the level closest to the locus of the complaint.
 Students who have such complaints are urged to address them directly to the faculty member in an appropriate setting.
 It is understood that some issues may need to be addressed to the nearest administrator, generally the department or program unit head.
 Every effort should be made to resolve such matters informally by conversation.
-A matter unresolved on the departmental level may be brought to the appropriate dean and, after that, the provost.
-Specific policies for grade appeals and for allegations of sexual harassment are found elsewhere in this hand book and the Student Handbook.”
+A matter unresolved on the departmental level may be brought to the appropriate dean and, after that, the provost."
+Specific policies for grade appeals and for allegations of sexual harassment are found elsewhere in this handbook and the Student Handbook.

-In accordance with the American Association of Colleges of Nursing (AACN) definition, a formal complaint is a written statement of dissatisfaction that initiates the formal complaint process.
+In accordance with the Commission on Collegiate Nursing Education (CCNE) definition, a formal complaint is a written statement of dissatisfaction that is presented to the School of Nursing.
+Students will follow the steps in the formal complaint process outlined below.

 The following steps shall be followed within the School of Nursing:

-1. Student meets with faculty member involved to discuss the written document outlining the formal complaint.
-The meeting must be initiated within five (5) business days after the student became aware, or could have reasonably been expected to become aware, of the complaint.
-If resolved, faculty will write a report outlining the resolution and submit it along with the student’s written formal complaint to the BSN Professional Advisor to place in the formal written complaint file for undergraduate students or to the Coordinator of Nursing Programs and Business Operations for the graduate students.
+1. A formal written complaint must be submitted to the faculty member within 5 business days after the student was made aware of the situation that prompted the complaint.
+A meeting with the faculty member to discuss the written document outlining the formal complaint must be initiated by the student within the same 5 business days.
+If resolved, faculty will write a report outlining the resolution and submit it along with the student’s written formal complaint to either the BSN Professional Advisor or to the Coordinator of Nursing Programs and Business Operations to place in the formal written complaint file for the students.

 2. If the formal complaint is not resolved in step 1, the student must submit the written document outlining the formal complaint to the Director within 5 business days of meeting with the involved faculty member.
 The Director will request the faculty member involved submit a written account of the issue within five (5) business days.